-We provide business services to large enterprise, public sector and small & medium business customers as well as wholesale and MVNO partners.
-Through our converged offering we provide flexibility and choice with connectivity solutions across our award-winning fixed and mobile networks, as well as integrated voice, mobility, security, and cloud solutions.
-We leverage our expertise and understanding of the customer through our data assets to create customer-first solutions through 5G private networks, and Internet of Things (IoT) connectivity, empowering customers to solve real-time business challenges and harness innovation.
+We provide business services to large enterprise, public sector and small and medium business customers, as well as wholesale and MVNO partners.
+Through our converged offering we provide flexibility and choice with connectivity solutions across our award-winning fixed and mobile networks, as well as integrated voice, mobility, security and cloud solutions.
+We leverage our expertise and understanding of the customer through our data assets and technology solutions, such as 5G private networks and Internet of Things (IoT) connectivity, empowering customers to solve real-time business challenges and harness innovation.
 Additionally, we provide a range of construction and corporate services to nexfibre.